Get personalised quotes in minutes by providing a few details about you and the car you want to insure.

 Don’t forget that it’s important to give accurate information to your insurer.
 It could be tempting to say someone else is the main driver, to lie about your driving history or to underestimate your mileage to reduce the price.
 But it’s never a good idea.
-Lying could make your insurance invalid, and you could be prosecuted.
+Lying could invalidate your insurance, and you could be prosecuted.

-You can tailor your car insurance policy, and get better cover, by paying to add extra benefits.
+You can tailor your car insurance policy, and get better cover, by paying an additional fee to add extra benefits.
 Such extras might include:

 See the full list of car insurance extras that could be worth adding to your policy.

-Make sure to check your car insurance quote, however, as some of these may be included as standard.
-If not, think about whether it’s worth spending a bit more to add them.
+Make sure to check your car insurance quote, however, as some may be included as standard.

-If you plan to compare car insurance quotes from a few providers, it can make sense to use a comparison service to save time - although not every insurer will be included.
-As different providers use different risk models to work out prices, casting your net as wide as possible to find the best car insurance for you makes sense.
+If you plan to compare car insurance quotes from a few providers it makes sense to use a comparison service to save time, although not every insurer will be included.
+As different providers use different risk models to work out prices, casting your net as wide as possible to find the best car insurance makes sense.

 Paying annually in one go will usually work out cheaper because you will be charged interest of up to 30% when you pay monthly.

-No, your current provider will not usually offer the cheapest deal so shop around to find the best price first.
+No, your current provider will not usually offer the cheapest deal, so shop around to find the best price first.
 Your current insurer may agree to match it if you ask.